tostes/rebec/README.md

 3. The script applies the schema files in dependency order, deploys the procedures declared in `database/stored_procedures/procedures.json`, and finally loads the seed data from `database/sql/vocabulary_seed.sql`.
+   Objects whose definitions already match the repository are detected via `pg_catalog` and skipped with a log message so reruns remain idempotent.

 ### Key schema components